vandelvan/vandelvan/README.md

 #### Back End Developer @ IBM 👁️🐝Ⓜ️
 Generative AI needs to be transparent, ethically sourced, non intrusive, and only used ethically, know its limitations. 📎 Keep Art human.

+Software Engineer with 5+ years of experience in software development, Linux & scripting enthusiast.

 ###### Currently eating ramen 🍜

 ### Tools & Technologies: